hippalectryon-0/sandboxie-docs/Content/SandboxieKnownConflicts.md

 Problem: The HP Universal Printer Status Monitor pop-up component is failing when printing from a sandboxed Web browser.

-Solution: Open Sandbox Settings > Resource Access > COM Access, click Add and enter this resource name:
+Solution: Open Sandbox Options > Resource Access > COM Access, click Add and enter this resource name:
 `{D713F357-7920-4B91-9EB6-49054709EC7A}`

 ### Autodelete feature on Microsoft Edge